 - Representing Taranaki’s interests and contributions regionally, nationally and internationally.

-The Council strives to lead with responsibility, to work co-operatively, to encourage community participation, and to take into account the Treaty of Waitangi.
+We will do this by leading with responsibility, working co-operatively, to encourage community participation, and taking into account the Treaty of Waitangi.

 Local Governance Statement 2016-2019